jnozzi/cocoadev.com/markdown/KeyboardDriversInIOKit.md

 **Here�s my question:** Is it possible to intercept the text input from one and only one keyboard and modify it before passing it to the text system?
 And if so, can/should it be made in a driver?

-I�m trying to make a General/CueCat driver for OS X. Of course, a modified General/CueCat outputs regular digits and letters but
+I�m trying to make a CueCat driver for OS X. Of course, a modified CueCat outputs regular digits and letters but

 1) It swaps upper- and lowercase (in code128, for example, *David* would become *dAVID*)